A Guide to the BC Economy and Labour Market

 How many people work in public administration & defence and how much do they earn?

-Federal, provincial and local governments in the province employed 95,100 people in 2005.
-The federal government was the biggest employer, with 32,900 workers.
-Another 32,400 people worked for local governments in BC, and 29,900 were employed by the provincial government.
+Federal, provincial, and local governments in the province employed 102,900 people in 2008.
+Local government was the biggest employer, with 38,200 workers.
+Another 37,800 British Columbians worked for the federal governments, while 26,800 were employed by the provincial government.

 The federal government is the biggest employer in this industry